 Jesus doesn’t want us to be in our coffins anymore.
 I’m not talking about a literal coffin.
 I’m talking about a figurative one.
 One that holds us back, that prevents us from living the life we are called to, because we feel safe in our little coffins from whatever we fear.
 But Jesus is calling us to come out of our coffins and to live life abundantly.

-2017 is brimming with possibilities, and fear is paralyzing me from pursuing some of them.
+This year is brimming with possibilities, and fear is paralyzing me from pursuing some of them.
 I don’t want fear to imprison me for another year.

 Releasing Fear and Embracing God

 It’s time to put the fears aside.
 We are not meant to live in our self-made coffins avoiding whatever it is we fear.

 The LORD is for me, I will have no fear.
 What can mere people do to me?
 Psalm 118:6

 “So be strong and courageous!
 Do not be afraid and do not panic before them.
 For the LORD your God will personally go ahead of you.
 He will neither fail you nor abandon you.”
 Deuteronomy 31:6

 On and on the Bible goes.
 Hundreds of verses, approximately one for every day of the year, reminding us to not fear, to be courageous, to trust God.
 Reminders that all the things that we fear and worry about need to be relinquished to God.
 To trust that He is with you and for you and will strengthen you to do the things He is calling you to do, no matter how you feel about it.
 If He is calling you to do something, we should seek to be obedient and trust Him, rather than let fear keep us from going where He wants us to go and doing what He wants us to do.